New indoor trampoline park, Airtopia, opens in Owasso

-Megan Jackson and her husband, Josh, gleaned a memorable experience from their first visit to Airtopia Adventure Park in Owasso this week.
+OWASSO — Megan Jackson and her husband, Josh, gleaned a memorable experience from their first visit to Airtopia Adventure Park.

 “I think it’s a good design; it’s well thought out; it’s got a lot of different, interactive things for the kids to do,” Megan said.
 “I think it’s great.”